rusticlion/Manastorm/manastorm_codebase_dump.md

     local glowImage = getAssetInternal("fireGlow")
     local impactImage = getAssetInternal("impactRing")

+    -- Get bolt frames if needed
+    local boltFrames = nil
+    if effect.useSprites then
+        boltFrames = getAssetInternal("boltFrames")
+    end

+    -- Calculate the actual trajectory angle for aimed shots -- This will be used for sprite rotation if it's a bolt local trajectoryAngle = nil
+    if effect.useSourcePosition and effect.useTargetPosition then
+        -- Calculate direction vector from current source to target local dirX = effect.targetX - effect.sourceX
+        local dirY = effect.targetY - effect.sourceY

+        -- Calculate the angle
+        trajectoryAngle = math.atan2(dirY, dirX)
+    end

     -- Calculate trail points but don't draw central line anymore -- We'll keep the trail points for particle positioning